November 29th 2017

-Is a breakfast smoothie really the healthiest way to start your day?
+Is a breakfast smoothie a healthy way to start your day?

 A healthy headstart or a sugar-laden trickster in disguise?
-Here are the pros and cons you need to know before binning your blender for good
+Here are the pros and cons you need to know before you blend

 When it comes to a quick and easy breakfast options, it’s easy to see why the breakfast smoothie has achieved such a huge following.
 It makes sense; the thinking behind it matches our to-do list lifestyles and multi-tasking natures perfectly - “Had breakfast?”
 Tick.
 “Got a headstart on my 5-a-day?”
 Tick.
 Often viewed as a convenient way to get ahead on our healthy eating goals before the clock's even struck 10, are its supposed benefits actually too good to be true?